 In the first five months, passenger-car sales increased 5.5 percent to 6.33 million units after growth of 6.1 percent a year earlier.
 Figures for April, May and June last year were hurt by disruption from the Japan earthquake.

 General Motors Co.
-(GM), China’s largest foreign automaker, boosted vehicle sales 10 percent to 213,495 units, led by demand for its Buick sedans and Wuling minivans, the company said in a statement July 5.
+(GM:US), China’s largest foreign automaker, boosted vehicle sales 10 percent to 213,495 units, led by demand for its Buick sedans and Wuling minivans, the company said in a statement July 5.
 Demand from consumers in China’s interior provinces will help sales growth remain steady in the second half of the year, Kevin Wale, GM’s China head said.

 Honda increased deliveries 84 percent to 64,652 units, with sales and production a year earlier disrupted by the earthquake and tsunami in Japan.
 Toyota sold 70,500 units in June, 19 percent more than a year earlier.